-The City of Sydney was the first government in Australia to be certified carbon neutral...we encourage others to take strong actions and realise the opportunities that will come from a low carbon and prosperous society. ― City of Sydney
+The City of Sydney was the first government in Australia to be certified carbon neutral...we encourage others to take strong actions and realise the opportunities that will come from a low carbon and prosperous society ― City of Sydney

 Who can be Climate Active?

 Climate Active certification is available for:

 Step-by-step certification process

-- The first step in going carbon neutral is for an organisation to calculate the quantity of greenhouse gas emissions that it currently produces.
+- The next step is for a business to calculate their greenhouse gas emissions.
 This establishes the carbon account or carbon footprint.
 A significant benefit of this step in the process is that it provides a business with a better understanding of emissions sources and where reductions can be made.

 Climate Active certification incurs an annual licence fee.
-This is based on the size of an organisation’s carbon account and it pays for licence administration, trade mark compliance and support services for certified organisations.
+This is based on the size of an organisation’s carbon account and it pays for licence administration, certification trade mark compliance and support services for certified organisations.

-Ready to be certified?
+Ready to apply?

 The process for certification varies slightly depending on what you want to certify.
 The following documents will help get you started.